-Charges for customer metering services regulated by the Australian Energy Regulator and levied by the distribution entity are not included in notified prices.
-These will be applied to customers with metering other than types 1 to 4, in addition to the applicable notified prices contained in this Tariff Schedule.
+Charges for customer metering services regulated by the Australian Energy Regulator and levied by the distribution entity are:

+- for large customers, not included in notified prices.
+These will be applied to customers with metering other than types 1 to 4, in addition to the applicable notified prices contained in this Tariff Schedule. - for small customers, included in notified prices (except for distribution entity alternative control services for metering services in relation to solar PV) and cannot otherwise be charged to the customer.